siobhanlgorman/After-the-Party/README.md

 ![alt-text](assets/images/screen4.png)

 ### Future Features
-* I refactored the yes/no questions into one helper function as they were the majority of the input options.
-In the future I would also refactor the functions to check the validity of the three names.
+* The yes/no questions were refactored into one helper function as they were the majority of the input options.
+In the future the functions to check the validity of the three names.
 Currently the player is prevented from entering an empty string or a space and is not able to continue without enterring valid text.
-I would like to find a way to do this for all of them by calling one function.
+This would be done in by calling one function for all names.
-* I would add more rooms, more weapons/tools and more scenarios for escaping/dying using the different weapons/tools.
+* More rooms, more weapons/tools and more scenarios for escaping/dying using the different weapons/tools could be added to extend the experience.
-* I would add some ascii art to enhance user experience
+* Ascii art could be added to enhance user experience in particular for the 'You Win' and 'You Die' messages.

 ### Program Structure
 The flowchart created during the planning stage can be viewed [here](https://github.com/siobhanlgorman/After-the-Party/blob/main/assets/images/flowchart.png).